mich1803/Codenames-LLM/README.md

 - **Build AI Teams**: Develop teams of AI agents using various LLMs.
 - **Performance Evaluation**: Analyze and compare how well these models perform in generating and interpreting clues.
 - **Interactive Play**: Engage these AI teams in head-to-head Codenames matches to observe their gameplay strategies.
+- **Build a competitive team**: Challenge the best AI team with a human teams.